 - What is a Mid-Career Artist?
 Mid-career artists are recognized by their peers and arts professionals, have produced an independent body of work and have a record of commissions, projects, or exhibitions.

-- Complete applications include the following: a brief application overview (limit 75 words), application proposal (limit 500 words), benefit to the community (limit 250 words), impact on artistic career/development (limit 250 words), experience page, work samples, and work sample information.
+- Complete applications include the following: a brief application overview (limit 75 words), application proposal (limit 500 words), benefit to the community (limit 250 words), impact on artistic career/development (limit 250 words), diversity of lived experience and perspective (250 words), resume, work samples, and work sample information.

 These grants are made possible through generous funding from the McKnight Foundation.